asherlr23/Program/README.md

 # Developing
 The minumum requirenments for developing this are:
-- .NET framework 4.8
+- .NET Core 5.0
-- Visual studio (16.8)
+- Visual studio (16.8) Or Visual studio code
-- C# and .NET  VS extentions
+- C# and .NET  VSC extentions